Which place is cheaper, Prague or Brussels?

 Let's take a look at the differences and similarities between Prague and Brussels.
 Then, you can decide for yourself which place is better for your next trip.

-The museums and tourist attractions in Prague are world-renowned.
+Visitors will find world class museums and historical sights in Prague that are not to be missed.
 Most of the city's historic sights are found in the Old Town.
 Famous landmarks include the Charles Bridge, the Prague Castle, and the National Museum.

 Prague is a destination that you simply have to visit at least once for nightlife.
 The city has long been famous as a beer drinking capital, and although prices are higher than they once were, the fun is the same.
 The nightlife vibe is great any night of the week, but weekends tend to be the most active.